-I'm looking through some old recipe files I've been saving for years when I came across this yellowed crumpled up piece of notebook paper that has my dad's recipe for homemade cole slaw.
+I was looking through some old recipe files I'd been saving for years when I came across this yellowed, crumpled-up piece of notebook paper with my dad's recipe for homemade cole slaw.
 I've been looking for this recipe for years, but couldn't remember where I stuck it.

-I can vividly remember that hot summer day at the Jersey shore when I bugged him to let me jot down his ingredients to my favorite cole slaw.
+I vividly remember that hot summer day at the Jersey shore when I bugged him to let me jot down his ingredients for my favorite cole slaw.

-He liked to serve it with barbecued chicken (usually a little too crispy), fresh Jersey corn , sliced Jersey beef steak tomatoes ( with salt & pepper & mayo, of course), and his homemade potato salad... second only to my wife's'.
+He served it with barbecued chicken (usually a little too crispy), fresh Jersey corn, sliced Jersey beef steak tomatoes ( with salt, pepper, and mayo), and his homemade potato salad, second only to my wife's.

 Before trying my wife's potato salad, I thought no one could do more with potatoes than my dad.
 But like my dad, my wife makes it right from her head without measuring.